Filipino name: Abbreviations, combinations, and elisions

-Some first names like Lodegrano or Lorimer may have been invented on the spot by the parents, or derived from some partially remembered foreign term.
-Other coined first names have unusual spellings or spellings which are pronounced differently.
+Some first names like Lodegrano or Lorimer may have been invented on the spot by the parents or be derived from some partially-remembered foreign term.
+Other coined first names have unusual spellings or spellings that are pronounced differently.

 Honorifics and titles

 Honorifics and titles are sometimes used in place of a person's actual name.
 As such, titles for family elders are often used by the younger persons and then adopted by the wider community: Apo (grandson/granddaughter).
 Lolo (grandfather) and Lola (grandmother) are used for senior elders; Tatay/Itay/Ama (father) or Tito/Tiyo/Tsong (uncle) and Nanay/Inay/Ina (mother) or Tita/Tiya/Tsang (aunt) for middle-aged elders; Manong or Kuya (elder brother) and Manang or Ate (elder sister) for anyone slightly older than the person speaking.

-People in the Filipino community are often addressed by their military or police rank, professional titles or job descriptions, either with or without their names (e.g., Architect, Attorney, Engineer, Teacher etc.) instead of Mister, Miss, Ms, or Mrs. especially when the addressee's name is not yet known by the speaker.
-This applies to all people that are living and working in the Philippines.
+People in the Filipino community are often addressed by their military or police rank, professional titles or job descriptions, either with or without their names (e.g., Architect, Attorney, Engineer, Teacher etc.), instead of Mister, Miss, Ms., or Mrs., especially when the addressee's name is not yet known by the speaker.
+That applies to all people who are living and working in the Philippines.
 Sir and Madam/Ma'am are usually not used before a nickname.

 Numerals and birth order patterns

 People with the same name as their father are registered as Junior (abbreviated to Jr.) or numbered with Roman numerals (III, IV, V, etc.); their father adds Senior (Sr.) after his surname or suffix.
 Inevitably, the younger person tends to be nicknamed Junior, Jun or Junjun permanently.
-This can also be applied to numerals; i.e., the nickname can be Third or Fourth.
-Because of this, a family will necessarily bestow a variety of unofficial nicknames to distinguish the various people with nearly identical official given names.
+That can also be applied to numerals; i.e., the nickname can be Third or Fourth.
+Therefore, a family necessarily bestows a variety of unofficial nicknames to distinguish the various people with nearly identical official given names.

 Many nicknames are bestowed by parents or other elders on children while they are still toddlers (e.g., Boy, Toto/Totoy (young boy), Girlie, Baby, etc.) and these nicknames are often carried by the person throughout their lives.
 These names may follow a certain pattern in certain cases, such as beginning with a certain letter of the alphabet (e.g., Diego Arnel, Diamond Amelia), such that all their initials will be the same (e.g. DAZL if the middle name is Zulueta and the surname is Lim).
 An example is former Senator Joker Arroyo's brother, Jack.
 Children can also be named after certain themes, such as countries, car trademarks, and popular brand names.
 For instance, World Champion boxer and incumbent Senator Manny Pacquiao named his two daughters Queen Elizabeth and Princess.